aperez137/exoplanetas/README.md

 # EXOPLANETAS

-## CONTENIDO
+## CONTENTS

-- scripts: Contiene el codigo fuente en lenguaje Python3.
+- scripts: Contains the source code in Python3 language.
-- descriptors: Contiene los archivos de configuración YAML.
+- descriptors: Contains the YAML configuration files.
-- input: Contiene los ficheros con los datos de entrada.
+- input: Contains the files with the input data.

-## MODO DE USO
+## MODE OF USE

-Utilice los scripts para convertir los ficheros DAT del directorio input en formato CSV y para completar los datos faltantes de la columna de error de flujo.
-Luego utilice los decscriptores YAML como guía para configurar la ejecución del paquete Sherlock (https://github.com/sherlock-project/sherlock).
+Use the scripts to convert the DAT files in the input directory to CSV format and to fill in the missing data in the flow error column.
+Then use the YAML descriptors as a guide to configure the Sherlock package to run (https://github.com/sherlock-project/sherlock).

-## RESULTADOS
+## RESULTS

-Los resultados obtenidos para las estrellas estudiadas pueden encontrarse en el siguiente enlace:
+The results obtained for the stars studied can be found at the following link:

 - https://starwalker.app/exoplanetas/